 This story is about fighting for the joy of simple pleasures, coupled with lots of humour and colourful characters – while touching on topics as diverse as contests, superstition, time travel, metamorphoses, music, begging letters and exploring the triumphs and disasters of an average angler from the opening day of the season to its last – a journey that will take me from the bosom of the Ribble to the Aberdeenshire Dee, and a concerned human resources department.
 All while trying to outrun any form of real life and simultaneously avoiding becoming a walking nervous breakdown.

 So far the book has been called a small landmark in angling literature, funny every page and an idiosyncratic joy.

-Its been a real pleasure to write this book and I hope that the reader finds it a warm hearted, holistic reading experience that they will want to share with a smile.
+Its been a real pleasure to write these books and I hope that the reader finds them a warm hearted, holistic reading experience that they will want to share with a smile.

-Author bio: James Gilbraith is forty seven years old and has enjoyed fishing for thirty six years.
+Author bio: James Gilbraith has enjoyed fishing for thirty six years.
 He enjoys all methods of angling, as a boy he fished the canals and ponds around Blackburn, Lancashire.
 Bitten by the salmon bug in his twenties he now fishes for them whenever he can – that’s not to say that you wont catch him lurking for a ribble barbel, grayling or for that matter any other fish !
-He is a contributor for Fallons Angler and Eat Sleep Fish.
-James is also the honorary secretary for Ribblesdale Anglers Association.
+He is a contributor for Fallons Angler and Eat Sleep